Rites of Passage in Australia in 2025 - The Ultimate Guide

 If your preference however is bush camping, sleeping in tents, and not participating in professionally guided and outfitted outdoor adventure activities, then our understanding is that the following few alternatives of Australian rites of passage camps and programs, may be suitable alternatives of Australian rites of passage for you…

-- The Rites of Passage Institute "Making of Men" Australian rites of passage camp... their rites of passage Australia program,
+- The Rites of Passage Institute "Making of Men" Australian rites of passage camp... their rites of passage Australia program, or the

 - Powerhouse Programs "Journey to Manhood Camp" rite of passage camp in Australia... their rite of passage program.